aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

-Gets or sets a value that indicates whether the string in json is converted to numeric or date.
+a value that indicates whether the string in json is converted to numeric or date.

 **Returns:**
 boolean